-The Hang Seng University of Hong Kong (HSUHK, the University) aspires to become a leading private university in Hong Kong.
-It started from the Hang Seng School of Commerce (HSSC) which was established in 1980 with funding from the S H Ho Foundation, several Hang Seng Bank founding directors, and Hang Seng Bank Limited.
-HSSC was then a pioneering and leading provider of post-secondary programmes in business and related areas.
+The roots of The Hang Seng University of Hong Kong (HSUHK, the University) stretch back to 1980 when Hang Seng School of Commerce (HSSC) was established, with funding from the S H Ho Foundation, the Ho Time Charitable Foundation, Dah Chong Hong Limited, several Hang Seng Bank founding directors and Hang Seng Bank Limited.
+HSSC was a pioneering and leading provider of post-secondary programmes in business and related areas.

-In response to the Chief Executive's Policy Address in 2009 which highlighted the growing significance of quality private universities in Hong Kong, HSSC was re-structured into Hang Seng Management College (HSMC) in 2010, a non-profit private university-level institution registered under the Post-Secondary Colleges Ordinance (Cap.320) to offer bachelor's and above degree programmes in diversified disciplines.
+In response to the Chief Executive's Policy Address in 2009 which highlighted the growing significance of quality private universities in Hong Kong, HSSC was re-structured in 2020 and became Hang Seng Management College (HSMC), a non-profit private university-level institution registered under the Post-Secondary Colleges Ordinance (Cap.320) to offer bachelor's and above degree programmes in diversified disciplines.

 In October 2018, HSMC was granted the university title and was renamed The Hang Seng University of Hong Kong (香港恒生大學).
-It now has five Schools, namely School of Business, School of Communication, School of Decision Sciences, School of Humanities and Social Science, and School of Translation and Foreign Languages, with a student population of around 6,200 and 210 full-time academic staff members.
-The University currently offers 24 undergraduate and 5 taught postgraduate programmes.
+It now has five Schools, namely School of Business, School of Communication, School of Decision Sciences, School of Humanities and Social Science, and School of Translation and Foreign Languages, with a student population of around 6,200 and 218 full-time academic staff members.
+The University currently offers 26 undergraduate and 7 taught postgraduate programmes.
 All these programmes are accredited by the Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ) and recognised by the HKSAR Government.